xinwenfu/GenCyber/Python/README.md

 print("Circle radius=%.2f, Area=%.2f" %(radius, area))
 ```

-Sometimes we also call python program as a script.
 How do you run a Python program?
 Whatever ways you choose to run a Python program, it is the *python*
-software, also called Python interpreter, which shall be installed on your computer and = actually runs the python code line by line.
-For example, within a Linux terminal, you can run the basics.py below
+software, also called Python interpreter installed on your computer,  which actually runs the python code line by line.
+For example, within a Linux terminal, you can run basics.py as follows
 ```
 python basics.py
 ```

 ## Running Python
 People invented different ways to run Python programs so that you can choose the one you like.
-We talk about the three ways running a Python program
+We talk about three ways
 - Using software called *IDLE* (integrated developer environment)
-- Using *python* at the command line
+- Using *python* the interpreter at the command line
-- Running the Python program directly at the command line so you don't need to enter the python command in the second approach
+- Running the Python program directly at the command line so you don't need to enter the *python* command in the second approach

 ###  Running Python Program with IDLE
-When we write a Python program, the first thing you have to do is to write the code and put the code in a file and save it in a folder on a computer.
-IDLE is a software program, which provides you all the things you need.
-It has a text editor so that you can enter your code into a file.
+When we write a Python program, the first thing we have to do is to write the code, put the code in a file and save it in a folder on a computer.
+IDLE is a software program, which provides all the tools we need.
+It has a text editor so that we can enter code into a file.
-You can actually run the code within IDLE.
-You just just click a few buttons.
+We can run the code within IDLE by just clicking a few buttons.

 IDLE also has an integrated debugger.
-So what is a debugger and why do we need a debugger?
+What is a debugger and why do we need a debugger?
 We often make errors when we program.
-How can you find logical errors of your code?
+How can we find logical errors of the code?
 Reading the whole code is one way.
-But it is boring and can be very challenging if the code is a lot.
-With a debugger, we can run the code statement by statement and see what is going on over there and if the program runs as expected.
-A debugger helps you understand the code and pinpoint the error.
+But it is boring and can be very challenging if the code is long.
+With a debugger, we can run the code statement by statement, and see what is going on at particular lines and if the program runs as expected.
+A debugger helps understand the code and pinpoint the error.

 IDLE is installed on our Kali virtual machine.
 Click the dragon like *Application* icon and search IDLE.
+You can always use this way to find software you need on Kali.
 You just click IDLE there and open the IDLE shell window.

 <img src="../Imgs/KaliApplications.png" width=400>

 In the IDLE shell window, you can see the Python interpreter is running.
 So basically IDLE
 integrates Python into itself.
 It runs the Python interpreter automatically when you start IDLE.
 Within the Python shell, you can enter code and run it.

 <img src="../Imgs/IDLEShell.png"  width=640>

 We want to use IDLE to open a Python file.
-Here is how we do this.
 With the IDLE shell window, click the memu *File* then *Open*.
-Within the opened file dialog window, navigate to the file, click the file to and then *Open*.
+Within the file dialog window, navigate to the program file, click the file to and then *Open*.
-Once you open the file, it's in another window.
-The figure below is a basically you can see the editor window.
+Once you open the file, it's in another window, i.e., the editor window.

 <img src="../Imgs/IDLEEditor.png" width=640>

 You can just click the menu called *Run* then you *Run Module* within the editor window to run the Python program in the file.
-Below shows the running results.
+The running results are shown below.

 <img src="../Imgs/IDLERunningResults.png" width=640>

-####  Sample Code Explanation
+####  Explanation of Sample Code

-Now we plain *basics.py* above.
-I give a lot of comments here.
+Now we explain *basics.py* above.
+I give a lot of comments to the code.
-Normally this hash sign *#* starts a comment.
+Normally the hash sign *#* starts a comment.
-The first line is very special and is called the shibang line.
+The first line with *#* is very special and is called the shibang line.
-When we try to run this program, we are going to use the Python interpreter.
+When we try to run this program, we are going to need the Python interpreter.
 But where is the Python interpreter?
-The shebang line specifies the location, i.e., */usr/bin/python*.
+The shebang line specifies its location, i.e., */usr/bin/python*.

 ##### x = 34 - 23
 This is called assignment statement.
-Here we assign the expression of 34 minus 23 to x, which is an integer.
+We assign the expression of 34 minus 23 to x, which is an integer.

 ##### y = 'Hello'
 We assign a string *'Hello'*, which is just a sequence of characters,  to y. y is a string variable.